d8ahazard/docker-phlex/README.md

 ## Info

 * Shell access whilst the container is running: `docker exec -it Phlex /bin/bash`
-* To monitor the logs of the container in realtime: `docker logs -f phlex`
+* To monitor the logs of the container in realtime: `docker logs -f Phlex`

 * container version number